Too much sugar intake or eating more of the starchy foods available at restaurants or even at home may likely lead you to develop diabetes.

 - 1 scoop protein powder

-STIR together chia seeds with ½ cup almond milk in a small bowl and set aside.
-Blend 1 cup almond milk, raspberries, and protein powder until smooth.
-Stir in chia seed mixture and serve in two glasses.
+Stir chia seeds with ½ c almond milk in a small bowl and set aside.
+Blend 1 cup almond milk, protein powder and raspberries until smooth.
+Stir in chia seed mixture.

 (per serving) 180 cal, 10 g pro, 27 g carb, 13 g fiber, 10 g sugars, 5 g fat, 0 g sat fat, 170 mg sodium